jacksleight/statamic-miniset/README.md

 * ~Checkboxes~ (coming soon)
 * ~Radio~ (coming soon)

-Other fieldtypes won’t look right and may cause errors or unexpected results.
-Feature requests and PR's are welcome if you think another fieldtype could be supported.
+Other fieldtypes should not be added and may cause errors or unexpected results.

 Variants will be offered as options when creating groups of fields.
 By default the variant keys will be prepended to the class value and seperated with a colon (the convention used by Tailwind CSS):